 Children learn sizes, order, and spatial relations as they explore, stack, and nest boxes and cups in a variety of materials, each with its own properties.
 Consider graduated boxes.
 These may be constructed of cardboard, wood, or molded plastic.
 Both plastic and cardboard will be lighter than wooden.
 Experience with a variety of nesting and stacking toys broadens children’s understanding of the properties of different materials and the ways those materials predict how the toys can be used.

 Size, Order, and Spatial Relations

-, a trio of sturdy wooden boxes, can be nested and stacked.
-Another option, , gives children an opportunity to experience nesting and stacking another shape.
+and Nesting Boxes give children an opportunity to experience nesting and stacking different shapes.
 Exploring both invites an experiential understanding of similarities and differences.
 Similarities include three sizes of each shape.
 Measuring confirms the dimensions of each and shows their corresponding heights.
-Measuring the weight of each shows their corresponding weights.
+Weighing each shows their corresponding weights.
 During play children discover differences as well.
 The small cylinder will fit inside the medium box while the small box stays on top of the medium cylinder.

 Wooden toys are classic and durable, apt to withstand rigorous play and be handed down to the next generation.
 That said, sturdy plastic nesting and stacking toys invite sand and water play that would be ill advised with their wooden counterparts.

 Children explore volume as they fill and spill the 10 round, graduated, plasticPouring sand or water from a smaller into a larger beaker demonstrates differences in volume.
 The child readily discovers that what fills one beaker is too little or too much for another.
 Experimentation may lead to discovering how many of the smallest beakers are needed to fill the largest.